 About The Catholic Conversion Page

 Are you drawn to join the Catholic Church?
-Do you feel something is lacking in your life as it is?
+Do you feel something is lacking in your life in your own church or realigion?
 Do you feel called to convert to Christ through the Catholic Church?
 Are you unsure about converting from your own denomination and want more guidance?
 Are you afraid of the process?
 Do you want accurate information about Catholicism that is not "sugar-coated" in favor of Catholicism, or full of obvious anti-Catholic bias?
 If you are asking these or similar questions, then this Catholic conversion page is for you!
-Even if you are just seeking or looking for more information, we hope this page helps you understand more about the Catholic Church.
-Please check out our expanding collection of Catholic Conversion resources.
+Even if you are just seeking or looking for more information, we hope this page helps you understand more about Catholicism.

 Just as a note, we are aware that the term "conversion" is inadequate to describe the process whereby a Protestant becomes Catholic, since most Protestants are already baptized and committed followers of Jesus when they decide to become Catholic.
 The Church discourages the use of "conversion" to describe the manner in which a Protestant becomes Catholic.
 More accurately, a Protestant can be said to be "entering into the fullness of the Apostolic faith" when he becomes Catholic, or perhaps we can say he is "fully reconciled with the Catholic Church."
 Also, he is "entering into full communion with the Church."
 However, "conversion" is the popular term employed to describe the change, and we retain it for this reason.